logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/installing-and-configuring-microsoft-components-for-on-premises-tfs/automating-a-test-case-in-mtm/_index.md

 ---
 title: "Automating a test case in Microsoft Test Manager"
-linktitle: "Automating a test case in Microsoft Test Manager"
+linktitle: "Automating a test case in MTM"
 description: "To successfully automate a test case in Microsoft Test Manager (MTM), numerous steps must be taken.
 These include creating TFS test cases, creating UI tests, linking test cases to test methods, creating a lab environment and settings to run your tests, and more.
 Additionally, in this section, a simple coded UI test project is created to let you verify that the entire AUT, including its user interface, is functioning correctly."
 weight: 7
 aliases: